Building Type-Safe Web APIs with Osprey's Pattern Matching

 What's wrong here?
 The compiler can't verify you've handled every error type.
 You might forget to handle a database timeout, miss a validation error, or incorrectly assume what createUser returns.

 Osprey takes a different approach.
-We model all possible outcomes as algebraic data types:
+We model all possible outcomes as a single algebraic data type — a union whose variants each carry their own record of fields:

 type CreateUserResult =